Parth018/CustomerRepos-master-java-springboot-jpa-docker-postgresql-app/README.md

 ## Installation

-Provide instructions on how to install your project.
-Include any dependencies that need to be installed and-any specific steps that need to be taken.
+Provide instructions on how to install your project.Include any dependencies that need to be installed and-any specific steps that need to be taken.

 ### Prerequisites

-- Docker installed on your machine
+- Docker installed on your machine.

 ### Steps